5 min read

 The third wave should give us shared intelligence.

 Not a replacement for human collaboration, and not just another productivity feature.
-A new layer where people and AI agents can work in the same context, preserve what matters, and help teams turn conversation into durable progress.
+A new layer where people and bounded AI participants can work from visible, permissioned context, preserve what matters, and help teams turn conversation into durable progress.

 That is the collaboration problem worth solving now.